SioKCronin/website/content/vision.md

 That our minds are situated at particular 3D vantage points on the waves of a 4D ocean motivates my enthusiasm for computing.
-My subconscious does this 4D ocean mapping already (human minds are awesome!), but my mind's preocuppation with my organism prevents me from seeing events rising across subsets of the population, which is what I'm intereted in addressing to alleviave suffering in others.
+My subconscious does this 4D ocean mapping already (human minds are awesome!), but my mind's preocupation with my organism prevents me from seeing events rising across subsets of the population, which is what I'm intereted in addressing to alleviave suffering in others.
 If it was just about me tracking me, I probably wouldn't be